 ~ Roast at 400 degrees, stirring occasionally, for 20-30 minutes, until browned and tender.
 Remove from oven and set aside.

-~ In a skillet, heat a tbsp. of olive oil and sauté the onion over medium heat for 15-20 minutes, stirring occasionally to prevent sticking.
+~ In a skillet, heat a tbsp. of olive oil and sauté the onion over low-medium heat for 15-20 minutes, stirring occasionally to prevent sticking.

-~ Add the garlic and spinach, continue cooking for about 5 minutes longer and remove from heat.
+~ Add the garlic and spinach; stir to combine and continue cooking for about 5 minutes longer, then remove from heat.

 ~ In a food processor or high-speed blender, combine the remaining ingredients (cashews through nutritional yeast) and blend until smooth.

-~ Place the cooked squash in a large mixing bowl and mash until almost-but-quite smooth.
+~ Place the cooked squash in a large mixing bowl and mash until almost-but-not-quite smooth.
 Add the onion/spinach and cashew/tofu mixtures and mix well to combine.

 ~ 1-2 tbsp.
 Earth Balance (or other vegan margarine)